qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 **Transparency**

-In this version of QGIS, the transparency setting is hard-coded to be always on, where available.
+In this version of QGIS, the :guilabel:`Global transparency` setting from the :guilabel:`Layer Properties` is hard-coded to be always on, where available.

 .. index:: WMS_layer_transparency